American Academy of Optometry

 The American Academy of Optometry (AAO) is an organization of optometrists based in Orlando, Florida.
 Its goal is to maintain and enhance excellence in optometric practice, by both promoting research and the dissemination of knowledge.

 The AAO holds an annual meeting, publishes a monthly scientific journal, gives credentials to optometrists through the fellowship process and publishes position statements.

+In qualifying for Fellowship of AAO (FAAO), individuals are evaluated according to the highest standards of competence.